 The Remote Identification system allows for uploading the registration number (Remote ID) of a UAS operator to the system.
 During flight, it can actively broadcast some non-sensitive data to mobile devices within its broadcast range in real time via an open, documented transmission protocol.
 The non-sensitive data includes the registration number of the operator, the unique serial number and timestamp of the aircraft, the aircraft's geographical location, altitude above ground level or take-off point, route measured clockwise from true north, and ground speed of the unmanned aircraft, and the geographical location of the operator (if available, otherwise the geographical location of the take-off point).
 This system not only effectively controls potential risks to public safety posed by unmanned aircraft during flight but also provides effective information and data tools for unmanned aircraft flight regulation.
-The aircraft supports the remote identification function and uses Wi-Fi (Wi-Fi Beacon, 802.11n)
+The aircraft supports the remote identification function and uses Wi-Fi (Wi-Fi Beacon, 802.11n) for broadcasting.

-for broadcasting.
 Users can enter the corresponding Remote ID in the flight application.

 - At present, in some countries and regions, it is mandatory to enable the remote identification function.
-When users are operating aircrafts in relevant airspace, please follow local laws and regulations. - Operation Path (in places except Chinese Mainland): On the main interface of the flight application, tap "B" > "Ô" > "Safety" > "Remote ID," and follow the on-screen instructions to perform relevant operations.
-For more information, see "6.5 "Settings" Interface" in Chapter 6. - In Chinese Mainland, the aircrafts registered legally will enable Remote ID broadcast by default after completing power-on self-check. - When the aircraft is in automatic check process after being turned on or in flight, if the remote identification function is detected as being abnormal, the flight application will prompt an alert "Remote ID anomaly, please comply with air traffic regulations during flight", the RC will emit sound alert at the same time.
+When users are operating aircrafts in relevant airspace, please follow local laws and regulations. - Operation Path (in places except Chinese Mainland): On the main interface of the flight application, tap "□ " > "5" > "⊙" > "Safety" > "Remote ID," and follow the on-screen instructions to perform relevant operations.
+For more information, see "6.5 "Settings" Interface" in Chapter 6. - In Chinese Mainland, the aircrafts registered with UOM will automatically start Remote ID broadcasting and report flight dynamic data to the UOM platform after completing the power-on self-test. - When the aircraft is in automatic check process after being turned on or in flight, if the remote identification function is detected as being abnormal, the flight application will prompt an alert "Remote ID anomaly, please comply with air traffic regulations during flight", the RC will emit sound alert at the same time.